Housing benefit fraud and investigation

-This is where a landlord continues to receive benefit paid directly to him/her for a period after which he/she is aware the claimant vacated the premises.
-Where the landlord has access to more than one property, there is the potential to move tenants around without informing us.
+Where a landlord continues to receive benefit paid directly to them.
+This is for a period after which they are aware the claimant vacated the premises.
+Where the landlord has access to more than one property.
+There is the potential to move tenants around without informing us.

-There are many other ways in which landlords and managing agents can defraud the benefits system, particularly in areas where there is a large proportion of multiple occupation houses and there are many seasonal workers looking for short-term lets.
+There are many other ways in which landlords and managing agents can defraud the benefits system.
+This can be in areas where there is a large proportion of multiple occupation houses.
+There could be many seasonal workers looking for short-term lets.

 Why you should report housing benefit fraud